izaak-coleman/GeDi/README.md

 the `.file_list` file contains the list of `fastq` files comprising the users own dataset.

-Although issuing `./GeDi --help` provides information on the arguments that must be passed to GeDi's command line parameters, we explain what must be passed to the most important parameters here:
+Although issuing `./GeDi --help` on the command line will print information regarding the arguments that must be passed to GeDi's parameters and parameter function.
+Here, we explain what must be passed to the most important of GeDi's parameters (each of which was specified in the above example):
  - `-i` must be given the path the users `.file_list`.
- - `-c` If specified, GeDi will filter out all SNV calls made on chromosomes that do not match the argument.
-If not specified, GeDI will report
+ - `-c` If specified, GeDi will filter out all SNV calls that do not reside within the specified chromosome.
+Note that, this argument should exactly match the fasta header within the reference genome used for alignment.
+If not specified, GeDI will report all SNVs called regardless of the chromosome they reside in.
  - `-v` Expected or average coverage of the dataset.
  - `-t` number of threads GeDi will execute with during parallel sections
  - `-x` the location and prefix of the bowtie2 human reference genome index.